haz3y0ne/haz3y0ne/README.md

 ---

-I mostly write JavaScript, TypeScript, and React — usually while convincing myself that I *need* to make a custom component library or write another CLI tool.

-Half of what I build starts with “Wouldn’t it be cool if...” and ends with a README that says “Still working on it.”
+I work with **JavaScript**, **TypeScript**, and **React** — often building tools, libraries, or workflows to simplify the repetitive.
+I lean toward creating things that are modular, reusable, and a little overengineered (in a good way).

+I'm not aiming for flashy.
+I'm aiming for useful, readable, and maintainable.

+Outside of development, I manage the logistics behind an e-commerce operation.
+Between that and software, I live at the intersection of automation, process, and practicality.
+And yeah — I’ve seen things in Excel that most people wouldn’t believe.

 ---

-By day, I run logistics and keep an e-comm warehouse from imploding.
-By accident, I became the Excel guy.
-It started with one formula and now I have a reputation.

-By night, I’m a dad to a curious 9-year-old who keeps me on my toes (and occasionally Googling answers).
+### On this GitHub you'll find:

+- Components and utilities I built to scratch a real itch
+- Tools that reduce friction in workflows
+- Experiments that taught me something
+- Projects in progress, because good ideas take time

 ---

-### Around here you’ll find:

-- Components that turned into projects
-- Projects that turned into experiments
-- Experiments that may or may not work in Firefox

----

-🧠 Naming things is still harder than writing the actual code.
+🧠 Naming things is still the hardest part.
-🖥️ I triple-boot — because nothing builds character like debugging the same project on three OSes.
+🖥️ Linux, Windows, macOS — because one platform is never enough for the edge cases I run into.

 <details>
-  <summary>📦 Fun facts I didn’t know where else to put</summary>

-  - First CLI tool was just to avoid copy/pasting ZIP codes
-  - Has a backlog longer than his son’s Christmas list
-  - Once spent 45 minutes naming a folder.
-No regrets.
+  <summary>📦 A few extras</summary>

+  - Built CLI tools before knowing what "flags" were
+  - Invested more thought in folder structure than I’d like to admit
+  - Has more half-finished projects than open tabs — and that’s saying something
 </details>